A Density Independent Formulation of Smoothed Particle Hydrodynamics: Standard SPH and Its Difficulty around Discontinuities

 where $s = |\boldsymbol r - \boldsymbol r'|/h$, $D$ is the dimension, and the normalized factors $\sigma$ in one, two, and three dimensions are $2/3$, $10/7\pi$, and $1/\pi$, respectively.
 We first derive the equations of motion and energy with the constant kernel size, and then we generalized them to the individual kernel size.

 The first derivative of the smoothed $f$ is given by

-By making use of the partial integral and the fact that the kernel function has compact support, Eq. \ref{eq:f:derivation} becomes
+By making use of the partial integral and the fact that the kernel function has compact support, Eq. \eqref{eq:f:derivation} becomes

-We need to discretize Eq. \ref{eq:smoothed_f} to evaluate the physical quantities at positions of particles.
-To convert integral into summation, a volume element $d \boldsymbol r'$ is replaced by $m_j/\rho_j$, where $m_j$ and $\rho_j$ are the mass and density of the particle $j$.
+We need to discretize Eq. \eqref{eq:smoothed_f} to evaluate the physical quantities at positions of particles.
+To convert integral into summation, a volume element $d \boldsymbol r'$ is replaced by the discrete volume element $\Delta V_j = m_j/\rho_j$, where $m_j$ and $\rho_j$ are the mass and density of the particle $j$.
 In addition, positions of particles $i$ and $j$ are expressed by $\boldsymbol r_i$ and $\boldsymbol r_j$ and $f(\boldsymbol r')$ is replaced by $f_j$.
 Thus, the value of $f$ at the position of particle $i$ is

-where $r_{ij} = |\boldsymbol r_{ij}|$ and $\boldsymbol r_{ij} = \boldsymbol r_i - \boldsymbol r_j$.
+where $f_i \equiv \langle f \rangle (\boldsymbol r_i)$ and $W_{ij} = W(|\boldsymbol r_i - \boldsymbol r_j|,h)$.
 Hereafter, we call the SPH formulation with this type of discretization as the {\it standard SPH}.
 At this point, we do not know $\rho_j$.
 By substituting $\rho$ into $f$, we obtain

 where $\rho_i \equiv \langle \rho \rangle (\boldsymbol r_i)$ is the smoothed density at the position of particle $i$.
-Note that the right-hand side of Eq. \ref{eq:ssph:density} includes no unknown quantities.
+Note that the right-hand side of Eq. \eqref{eq:ssph:density} includes no unknown quantities.
 Thus, densities should be calculated first in the standard SPH.

 The equation of motion is